 Alongside working on Easy PC, I was a freelance writer at Cryptoslate for one year, posting weekly articles on cryptocurrency/blockchain news, coin reviews, etc. During my time there I even had the honor of interviewing Jake Yocom-Piatt, the founder of Decred.

 After high school, I attended Towson University pursuing a bachelor’s degree in computer science, but one year in and college definitely wasn’t for me.
 By my second semester, I was working hard to get SEO consulting clients and quit school.
+While on campus, I met the campus rabbi, who (little did I know at the time) would change my life forever… But that’s a story for another day.

 Within 30 days I’d closed 8 clients using outbound marketing and was over the moon - I learned how to book meetings, talk to customers and close sales.
 Unfortunately, my fulfillment team wasn’t squared away, and delivering those services became a challenge.
 I had to stop selling so I could catch up.

-Fast forward to now - I realized my passion for sales, and my distaste for client fulfillment.
+I realized my passion for sales, and my distaste for client fulfillment.
 I’d much rather talk to customers, understand their problems, and help them achieve their goals.

 This is the full story: